RahulDharavath/Tactical-HUD-ArduPilot-SITL-/README.md

 MAVLink stands for Micro Air Vehicle Link.

 It is a lightweight, open-source messaging protocol designed for communication between drones (UAVs) and ground control systems.

-It sends small structured packets.
+It sends small structured data packets.

 Each packet contains:

 * Message ID
 * Data fields (sensor data like GPS, speed, battery, etc.)
 * Timestamp